jimfenton/oneid-garage-door/README.md

 * GarageIcon.png, a garage door icon that is referenced by garage.py if bookmarking the sign in page on an iPhone.

+* GarageOpen.png and GarageClosed.png, images used to show the open and closed state of the door on the opening screen.

 * garageinterface.pdf and garageinterface.graffle, a schematic diagram for the interface hardware.